mozilla/data-docs/src/concepts/glean/glean.md

 # Glean - product analytics & telemetry

 For Mozilla, getting reliable data from our products is critical to inform our decision making.
-Glean is our new product analytics & telemetry solution that provides that data for our mobile products.
+Glean is our new product analytics & telemetry solution that provides that data for our products.
 It aims to be easy to integrate, reliable and transparent by providing an SDK and integrated tools.

 It currently supports Android products, while iOS support is planned.